20 of the Best Breweries and Their Beers From Western Canada

 Winner of two awards at the 2015 Canadian Brewing Awards including a Beer of the year award for their Scona Gold.
 Alley Kat is best known for their hugely popular Aprikat beer, once you have your first sip you find out why in a hurry.
 They like to brew in small batches giving them more control over the quality and the ability to play with new flavours.

-Big Brown Cat (a collaboration with Big Rock) – Light roasted malt aroma, a dark amber pour with a strong Hoppy pine finish.
+Big Brown Kat (a collaboration with Big Rock) has a light roasted malt aroma, a dark amber pour with a strong Hoppy pine finish.

 Founded in 1985 by Mr. Ed McNally, now the largest Craft Brewery in Canada.
 Known all over for their well-loved signature series, which features Traditional & Grasshopper and of course their Short Film Festival called The Big Rock Eddies.
 Huge community and local farming supporter.

-Traditional – An Alberta staple, you can’t go wrong with a Trad.
-English style brown ale with complementing flavours of caramel, roasted malts and finishes with a mild hop.
+An Alberta staple, you can’t go wrong with a Trad.
+English Style Brown Ale with complementing flavours of caramel, roasted malts and finishes with a mild hop.